Fixtures

 TotalHomeAway

-Football Club Bruno's Magpies, also known as FCB Magpies, is a semi-professional football team from Gibraltar.
-They played in the Gibraltar Football League and the Rock Cup.
-From 1 June 2025, the club became part of Calpe City Magpies, following a merger with Calpe City, with the new club commencing play in the 2026–27 season.
+Football Club Magpies, also known as FC Magpies, is a semi-professional football team from Gibraltar.
+They play in the Gibraltar Football League and the Rock Cup.
+From 1 June 2025, Calpe City became part of the club, following a merger with Calpe City, with the new club commencing play in the 2026–27 season.

 History